rosano/journal/content/posts/01frf265c6dhycpcxjxf95apkb.md

 > [Even clinging to a thought is not possible because it will eventually die: they aren't yours and don't belong to you—just visiting.]

-> [Watch for things that neither come nor go, like the sky.")
+> [Watch for things that neither come nor go, like the sky.]